 It seems that go-getters are always looking for a way to move on or up.
 Once you get your CISSP, you might be interested in specializing in architecture, engineering or management, perhaps for another boost in pay.
 The (ISC)2 program offers concentrations in those areas for CISSP credential holders, called ISSAP, ISSEP and ISSMP, respectively.

-And, because cloud computing and virtualization have become extremely important in the IT space over the last few years, there's one more advanced-level (ISC)2 certification to consider: the Certified Cloud Security Professional, or CCSP.
+Considering that cloud computing and virtualization security has become extremely important in the IT space over the last few years, there's one more advanced-level (ISC)2 certification to consider: the Certified Cloud Security Professional, or CCSP.
 This certification, formed in cooperation between (ISC)2 and the Cloud Security Alliance (CSA), aims at folks who procure, secure and manage cloud infrastructures or who purchase cloud services.
 The CCSP requires five years of relevant on-the-job experience, but you can use the CISSP to substitute for the entire requirement.

 Be sure that a CISSP is the route you want to take, and that you can complete the credential, before embarking on this long and expensive journey.
 However, if you set realistic certification targets, and manage your time wisely, you can't help but succeed in this hot sector of the IT job market.